Wakeup Diet & Exercise Program Restores natural circadian rhythms

 Wakeup Diet Solutions

+Goals.
 The table below lists four goals of phase-shifted individuals.
 The right column describes how the Wakeup Diet™ satisfies these goals.
 Note that Wakeup Diet methods aren't a la carte recipes.
 Each method might help by itself.
 Yet resetting the circadian clock requires adherence to the complete program.
 For narcolepsy, the Wakeup Diet is a lifelong routine.

 Daypart Goal Wakeup Diet Solution